-In Fig. 3, starting at a frequency below 2000 kc/s, the virtual height is found (in this example) to be about 110 kilometers, and remains at about this height until about 3300 kc/s.
-The critical frequency of the E layer at the time of this measurement is thus 3300 kc/s, i.e., this is the highest frequency at which vertically incident waves are reflected back to earth; all such waves of higher frequency penetrate through the E layer and go on up to a higher layer, the F_2 .
-The F_2 layer has a greater ionization density and so it reflects back waves of frequency greater than 3300 kc/s.
-It is not until frequencies greater than 11,500 kc/s are used that the F_2 layer fails to reflect them, in the case illustrated.
+For example, in Fig. 3, starting at a frequency below 2000 kc/s (2 Mc/s), the virtual height is found (in this example) to be about 110 kilometers, and remains at about this height until about 3.3 Mc/s.
+The critical frequency of the E layer at the time of this measurement is thus 3.3 Mc/s, i.e., this is the highest frequency at which vertically incident waves are reflected back to earth from this layer; all such waves of higher frequency penetrate through the E layer and go on up to a higher layer, the F_1 .

+At about 4.6 Mc/s the waves penetrate through the F_1 layer and go on up to the F_2 layer.
+The F_2 layer has a greater ionization density and so it reflects back waves of frequency greater than 4.6 Mc/s.
+It is not until frequencies greater than 11.6 Mc/s are used that the F_2 layer fails to reflect them, in the case illustrated.

 Near the critical frequency the waves are excessively retarded in the ionized layer, which accounts for the rise of the curve at the critical frequency.
 At the right of the curve appear two critical frequencies for the F_2 layer.
-This is an indication of double refraction of the waves due to the earth's magnetic field, two components of different polarization being produced.
+This is an indication of double refraction of the waves due to the earth's magnetic field, giving two components of different polarization.
 One is called the ordinary wave and the other the extraordinary wave.
 The symbols o and x, respectively, are used for these components.
 The critical frequency of a layer n is represented by the symbol f_n , and to such symbol the o or x is added as a superscript.
-Thus the critical frequency waves are indicated by the respective symbols, f_F^0 and f_X^X .
+Thus the critical frequencies of the F_2 layer for the ordinary and extraordinary waves are indicated by the respective symbols, f_P^0 and f_F^X .
 In the case of the E layer, the ordinary wave usually predominates and the extraordinary wave is so weak it does not affect radio reception.
-At Washington the critical frequency for the extraordinary wave is about 750 kc/s higher than for the ordinary wave (for frequencies of 4000 kc/s or higher).
-The difference in frequency is proportional to the intensity of the earth's magnetic field at the place of reflection, and is therefore different at different places on the earth.
+At Washington the critical frequency for the extraordinary wave is about 750 kc/s higher than for the ordinary wave for frequencies of 4000 kc/s or higher, The difference in frequency is proportional to the intensity of the earth's magnetic field at the place of reflection, and is therefore different at different places on the earth.
 In reporting results of measurements of critical frequency it is now customary to give the values for the ordinary wave; practice varied in the past.